bleekere/TAG/schemas/notes-schemas.md

 	- not based on stream (obvs), but on text
 	- schema is expressed as a graph (DAG or HG)
 	- Consider a HG containing information from which a GODDAG is derived which is in turn validated ("can you build this GODDAG using this grammar?", and from which XML can be derived.

+TexMecs and LMNL developed schema's but did not get very far; the reason for this is a bit unclear.

+Further: "schema-aware query processing".

 ### What could/should a schema have and do
 - not restrict, but "patternize"